 - Clear proof of pain and suffering based on verified documents

 Keep in mind that the amount calculated with the multiplier method is an estimate - there's no guarantee that you will receive that amount.
 If you apply a high multiplier without justification, the insurance company can deny your claim.
-So, make sure your calculations are supported by accurate facts and documentation.
+Accordingly, make sure your calculations are supported by accurate facts and documentation.

 Sample Multiplier Calculation